irina-baeva/retail-ds-project/README.md

 # No-food-waste

-Current report contains work with the dataset provided by "CODE" university partner - "Metronom".
+Current report contains work with the dataset provided by "CODE" university partner "Metronom".
 "Metronom" is a part of the huge german retailer company "Metro".
-Time interval of the data set - is a period berween 1st to 31th of January 2020.
-During the work on the data set we defined the main target values for invistigation: shrinkage in euro, sales in euro and stock in euro.
+The data contains information from the one german store.
+Time interval of the data set - is a period between 1st to 31th of January 2020.

-Initial goal for the report was to find out if such a huge retailer company as "Metro" could reduce the food waste.
-However, during the analyse process, the goal was adapting to the realities of the bisiness and possibility to get insider information and in the end changed towards explanatory data analysis through visualizations using Python libraries and statistical methods.
+The main question of the report is how sales and shrinkage behave during the current period depending on the weekday, the main category of products, freshness.
+Results were achieved by exploratory data analysis, visualizations with Python libraries and statistical methods.
+By exploring the target variables, it was found that sales drops on Fridays, on contrary shrinkage takes the biggest part on Fridays.
+Fresh products take the main part compared to ultrafresh products.
+Also, we explored products with the highest shrinkage and sales.
+Having these results would be important for further study other time intervals and dependencies.

+##Data

+The data set was provided by one of the biggest german retail companies __["METRO"](https://www.metro.de/)__ .
+The dataset contains information about products for the one german department store.
+Data could not be shared openly due to non-disclosure agreement

-Reqired libraries:
+## Reqired libraries:

 - **[Numpy](https://www.numpy.org/)** ,
 - **[Pandas](https://pandas.pydata.org/)** ,